pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 ## Objectives

-1. Read and understand solutions to the previous lab.
+1. Read and understand solutions to **Implementing an ArrayList** lab.
 2. Classify the methods in `MyArrayList`.
 3. Use amortized analysis to classify appropriate algorithms.